Purpose of Ruling 59-60 for Business Appraisal

 While these factors are important in determining a stock’s fair market value for the purpose of determining the overall appraisal of a business, this list is not all-inclusive and the business appraiser must also consider any other financially relevant data in determining the stock’s valuation according to the Ruling.

-A Business appraisal is comprised of standardized processes, procedures and guidelines used to determine the value of a business.
+A Business appraisal is comprised of standardized processes, procedures, and guidelines used to determine the value of a business.
 Like many processes and procedures there are objective and some subjective factors that influence the outcome.
-As result of the variability of these factors the appraisal report may have different outcomes depending on the variables.
+As a result of the variability of these factors, the appraisal report may have different outcomes depending on the variables.

 An example of variables is economic conditions which affect what people perceive as being the appropriate valuation of a business.
 The circumstances surrounding a business sale or merger also affect the business value.
-In case of a business sale a appraisal can vary depending on the way the business is marketed for sale.
-If the marketing is perceived as being focused, long term and with a certain tone of expectancy than the selling price will be higher.
-If however the marketing implies a need for a quick sale or auction than the selling price will end up being lower.
+In case of a business sale, an appraisal can vary depending on the way the business is marketed for sale.
+If the marketing is perceived as being focused, long-term and with a certain tone of expectancy than the selling price will be higher.
+If however, the marketing implies a need for a quick sale or auction than the selling price will end up being lower.

 A business appraisal report is based on how value is defined in an open market whereby informed buyers are willing to pay for a business based on all of the available investment options as well as their personal limitations and goals.
-Therefore the business appraisal may vary depending on the use of the business appraisal report methods and the perceived value by a informed buyer.
+Therefore the business appraisal services and approaches may vary depending on the use of the business appraisal report methods and the perceived value by an informed buyer.